iris-hep/adl-benchmarks-index/README.md

 Adding new benchmarks, data, or implementations
 ===============================================

-Additions to any of the above lists (new benchmarks/challenges, public data files, or implementation repositories) can be suggested by creating a GitHub issue in this project.
+* Additional benchmarks or public data files can be suggested as GitHub issues on this project to start a disucssion.
+* Suggested modifications to the layout of this repository are also welcome as new GitHub issues.
+* If you would like to add a repository with a new implementation of the benchmarks, go ahead and submit a pull request with the proposed changes.